Skip to main content

 Municipal Budget – Most municipalities fund highway garages and public works buildings through annual municipal budgets or reserve funds.

-Local ARPA Award – Municipalities that elected the standard allowance for revenue replacement can use local ARPA funds to fund municipal garages and public works buildings.
+Local ARPA AwardMunicipalities that elected the standard allowance for revenue replacement can use local ARPA funds to fund municipal garages and public works buildings.
 Many municipalities established ARPA advisory committees to gather input from the community and municipal staff about needs.
 The municipal legislative body (Selectboard, City Council, Village Trustees) makes the decisions about allocation of local ARPA funds.
-Loca ARPA funds must be obligated by December 31, 2024.
+Local ARPA funds must be obligated by December 31, 2024.

-Vermont Bond Bank Pooled Loans - The Pooled Loan Program has provided over $2 billion in low-cost loans to Vermont governmental units for long-term capital projects over its 50-year history.
+Vermont Bond Bank Pooled Loans The Pooled Loan Program has provided over $2 billion in low-cost loans to Vermont governmental units for long-term capital projects over its 50-year history.
 Loans are primarily funded through the issuance of highly rated tax-exempt bonds by the Bond Bank.
 Common uses of loans issued through the program include facilities renovation and construction projects, road and highway improvements, energy efficiency upgrades, equipment purchases, and general infrastructure.
-Loans are made in the winter and summer following the receipt of an application and approval by the Bond Bank’s Board.
+Loans are made in the winter and summer following the receipt of an application and approval by the Bond Bank’s board.

-Congressional Directed Spending Requests (Earmarks) - Congressionally Directed Spending Requests (CDS), formerly known as Earmarks, are projects selected by Members of Congress for funding through the appropriations bill.
+Congressionally Directed Spending Requests (Earmarks) Congressionally Directed Spending Requests (CDS), formerly known as Earmarks, are projects selected by Members of Congress for funding through the appropriations bill.
 The Senate and House have different rules for these requests.
 Projects benefit from advanced discussion with Congressional staff.
 If selected, funds pass through a federal agency with that agency’s associated grant terms and conditions.
 Funds may not be available for 1-4 years based on agency capacity.
 Information is available on websites of Senator Sanders, Senator Welch, and Representative Balint.
 Projects are usually submitted in late February through mid-March annually.

 Other Funding Opportunities